hendrikmattern/hendrikmattern.github.io/_pages/research.md

 {% include base_path %}

-  You can find my publications on [my Google Scholar profile](https://scholar.google.com/citations?hl=en&user=CBgK8gIAAAAJ "link to my Google scholar profile") and my research topics below.
+  You can find my publications on [my Google Scholar profile](https://scholar.google.com/citations?hl=en&user=CBgK8gIAAAAJ "link to my Google scholar profile").

-  ...
+My main research topics go hand in hand.
+To image and assess small vessels high effective resolutions are required.
+Tools such as ultra-high field MRI and motion correction  enable the required level of detail.

 {% for post in site.research %}
   {% include archive-single.html %}
 {% endfor %}